Emitting trace events in JavaScript

 You can use the snowflake class in the Snowflake JavaScript API to emit trace events from a function or procedure handler written in JavaScript.
 The JavaScript API is already available to your JavaScript handler code.

 Before emitting trace events, be sure you have the trace level set so that the data you want are stored in the event table.
-For more information, refer to Setting trace level.
+For more information, see Setting levels for logging, metrics, and tracing.

 Note

 Before you can begin emitting trace events, you must set up an event table.
-For more information, refer to Setting up an Event Table.
+For more information, see Event table overview.

-For general information about setting up logging and retrieving messages in Snowflake, refer to Trace Events for Functions and Procedures.
+For general information about setting up logging and retrieving messages in Snowflake, see Trace events for functions and procedures.

 Note